andykuszyk/andykuszyk.github.io/2024-11-29-hypothesis-driven-debugging.md

 ![img](hypothesis-driven-debugging-real-world-timeline.png)

 Now, let's imagine that you have some telemetry that tells you how long it takes for a request to go from being sent by the user, to being persisted in the database.
-The 99th percentile for this metric is 10 seconds, which is much to high.
+The 99th percentile for this metric is 10 seconds, which is much too high.
 You need a hypothesis!
 Let's say our first hypothesis is:

 > *Slow processing times are caused by latency in the queuing technology.*